HiThereCommunity/example-graphql-server/README.md

 ## The GraphQL API

+> The examples queries below assume that the server is running in development on port 3000.

 ### Writing queries
 The graphQL API can be accessed by under the path `/`.
 The `query` is contained in the query-string